florianmaxim/challenges/README.md

-# All The Coding Challenges I've Ever Done
+# All The Coding Challenges I've Ever Solved (And Created)

 ## 5. How Many Sundays?
 Or What The Heck Is "neduit"?